 Your relatives will also have useful information that you can use for your family history research.
 But you do not have to stop with relatives.

-Unless you want to treat them out for a meal at a restaurant where you can talk, or bring round to their house some flowers, chocolates or whatever other gift you would like to bring.
+Unless you want to treat them out for a meal at a restaurant where you can talk. or you may them some flowers, chocolates or whatever other gifts you would like to bring.

 Not only will they save you time tracking down information that they already know but some information that they possess may not be recorded anyway.

 4. Check Out Local Library and Archives

 Your local library should have a section on the local history of the area.
 Reading these books will give you an idea as to what life was like for your ancestor.

 And if you are not sure where to find the information that you are looking for then you can always ask the friendly library staff for help.

 The information that you can find at your nearest archives, (or the archives where your ancestor lived), can include what you can find at home.

-What can you find at the archives:
+Find these at the archives:

-- Birth, death and marriage certificates
+- Birth, Death, and Marriage Certificates

-- Electoral register
+- Electoral Register

-- Business and residential addresses
+- Business and Residential Addresses

-- Passenger lists
+- Passenger Lists

-- Military records
+- Military Records

-- Wills and probate
+- Wills and Probate

-- Land and properties
+- Land and Properties

-- Civil and criminal justice
+- Civil and Criminal Justice

-- Education records
+- Education Records

-- Mental health records
+- Mental Health Records

 5. Check Out Genealogical Societies

-You can find out what the history of the area where your ancestor lived and get directed to the information that you are looking for.
+You can find out the history of the area where your ancestor lived and get directed to the information that you are looking for.

 They may also produce books on military records and monumental inscriptions as well.

 These certificates may be available at a reduced price because another member may have purchased them by mistake.

 Remember that these are people who are passionate about family history and so they try their best to help you.

 6. Visit Cemeteries

-The information that you can find out at cemeteries can actually help you to break down brick walls in your research.
+The information that you can find out at cemeteries can help you to break down brick walls in your research.

-But how you are asking yourself?
+But how you are asking yourself.

 These inscriptions can give you information that you can use to build your family tree.

-What information can you find on headstones:
+Information you can find on headstones: